Home / Technology / The Role of Dash Cams in Modern Vehicles

 Studies by the AAA Foundation in the US found that dashcam footage leading to lawsuits decreased the claimed injury cost by a whopping 24% on average.
 By recording traffic conditions and driver actions before a collision, dash cam with GPS tracking systems can objectively apportion blame rather than leave it to “he said, she said” arguments.

-Seeing concrete proof also discourages dishonest drivers from making up accidents on purpose in order to illegally collect insurance benefits.
-Visible dash cams can help promote safer driving among drivers of fleets, passengers, and even neighbouring cars.
+Seeing concrete proof also discourages dishonest drivers from making up accidents on purpose to illegally collect insurance benefits.
+Visible dash cams can help promote safer driving among drivers of fleets, passengers, and even neighboring cars.

 2. Vital Video Evidence for Insurance Claims Processing